Greece general information from geography to climate, to currency, here’s some information you might find helpful when traveling in Greece.

-Greece is composed of the continental segment (Attica, Pelopónnisos, Central Greece, Thessaly, Epirus, Macedonia and Thrace) and the islands of the Aegean and Ionian Seas.
-There are a large number of islands in the Aegean Sea such as those in the north-east, the Sporades Islands, the Cyclades Islands and the Dodecanese Islands.
+The country is composed of the continental segment (Attica, Pelopónnisos, Central Greece, Thessaly, Epirus, Macedonia, and Thrace), the islands of the Aegean and Ionian Seas.
+There are a large number of islands in the Aegean Sea such as those in the north-east, the Sporades Islands, the Cyclades Islands, and the Dodecanese Islands.
 As well as the more isolated ones in the south such as Crete.

 Greece General Information | Island Groups

 - The Dodecanese Islands

 The Cyclades Islands are made up of 39 islands.
 Twenty-four of the islands are inhabited.
 Santorini, Mykonos, Ios, Paros are the most famous Cyclades Islands.

 The Sporades, situated along Greece’s central mainland and Evia, have kept the authentic island habitat and tradition, which has remained the same over the centuries.
 Skiathos and Skopelos are two famous islands.

 The Dodecanese is made up of twelve large islands and other smaller ones.
 Each has its unique characteristics and charm.
 Rhodes, Kos are two of the top islands in this group which are close to Turkey.

 Finally, the ocean that stretches from Attica to that of the Peloponnesian coast has another group of small islands in the Saronic Gulf.
 The most famous are Spetses, Hydra, Poros, and Aegina.